hack-along/hack-along-holons/README.md

-# hack-along-holons
+# Hack-along Holons - aka Team of teams

-Create holons, join them, give appreciation, share rewards!
+### Create and join teams, delegate appreciation, share the rewards!
 --------

 How can we value a plurality of stigmergic contributions and encourage open innovation?
 How can we enhance trust in open innovation?